nazim1021/OOD-detection-using-OECC/Mahalanobis_Experiments/README.md

 Place them to `./data/`.

-## Downloading Pre-Trained and Fine-Tuned Models
+## Download Pre-Trained and Fine-Tuned Models
 For our experiments, we used the ResNet-34 network architecture.
 The Pre-Trained models for CIFAR-10, CIFAR-100 and SVHN datasets can be downloaded by the following link:

 * [Pre-Trained ResNet models](https://www.dropbox.com/sh/zsossiqfbughrxz/AAAgN-ZJzzDBXH2csQCP-bt9a?dl=0)